 Comparison of δ13C data from the lower interval of the Kheseen Fm (fig. 11A) with compiled global δ13C records (fig. 11B) provides an end-member age model for the Kheseen Fm.
 This model assumes significant depositional hiatus or erosional unconformity between the upper Kheseen Fm phosphatic carbonates and the Kheseen Gol debrites, and draws an equivalency between a decrease in median δ13C values in the basal Kheseen Fm, from approximately +3‰ to -4‰, with a similar decrease following Excursion 1p into the basal Cambrian carbon isotope excursion (BACE; fig. 11B).
 The Kheseen phosphorites are broadly temporally equivalent to phosphatic strata of the Zuun-Arts Fm and BG2 Mb of the Bayan Gol Fm of the Zavkhan Terrane (Smith et al., 2016; fig. 11C), and, considering radioisotopic constraints that have been proposed for the base of the Cambrian on other paleocontinents (Nelson et al., 2023), have a maximum age of ~534 Ma.
-This correlation (fig. 11A-B) suggests that phosphogenesis in the Khuvsgul basin lasted ~3 Myr, which is comparable to the longevity of other phosphogenic environments in tectonically active Phanerozoic basins.
+This correlation (fig. 11A-B) suggests that phosphogenesis in the Khuvsgul basin lasted ~3 Myr, which is comparable to the longevity of other phosphogenic environments in tectonically active Phanerozoic basins (e.g. Anttila et al., 2023).

 The presence of flysch deposits in the upper Kheseen Fm suggests a tectonic reorganization of the Khuvsgul basin associated with a collision.
 Uplift associated with slab breakoff and subduction polarity reversal could have resulted in significant hiatus or erosion, and driven the emplacement of terrigenous debrites across the terminal pro-foreland, prior to the resumption of subsidence in Erkhelnuur Fm time.
-Though these terrigenous debrites have thus far been described only at Kheseen Gol, Cloudina-bearing conglomerates and breccias of the Boxon Group (Khuvsgul-Group-equivalent strata of southern Siberia; Kheraskova and Samgin, 1992) suggest the widespread occurrence of coarse debrites in the early Cambrian.
+Though these terrigenous debrites have thus far been described only at Kheseen Gol, Cloudina-bearing conglomerates and breccias of the Boxon Group (Khuvsgul-Group-equivalent strata of southern Siberia; Kheraskova and Samygin, 1992) suggest the widespread occurrence of coarse debrites in the early Cambrian.

 5.3.4 Cambrian retro-arc foreland: The Erkhelnuur Fm was deposited into a rapidly subsiding retroarc foreland basin associated with east-dipping subduction along the western margin of the TMT (fig. 12E), with carbonate platformal growth largely keeping pace with subsidence.
 Shelf-slope transitional facies persist throughout the upper Erkhelnuur Fm (fig. 6), with little evidence to suggest a long-term flooding stage or drowning of the platform anywhere in the Erkhelnuur stratigraphy.
 The interpretation of this basin as a retroarc foreland environment is supported by the influx of clastic sediments of the Ukhaatolgoi Fm, which feature facies characteristics of flysch deposition.
 Detrital zircon spectra from Ukhaatolgoi Fm samples contain Ediacaran and Cambrian grains from an exotic source, presumably the uplifted Agardag arc.
-In the Khuvsgul region, terminal foreland sedimentation was accompanied by the emplacement and deformation of 504-503 Ma granodiorites, further supporting the interpretation of a retro-arc foreland environment (fig. 7,10), and potentially indicating the collision of another arc/terrane (likely the Gorny Altai Terrane; Dobretsov 2003; Buslov et al., 2013; Bold 2016b) along the western margin of the Ikh-Mongol arc.
+In the Khuvsgul region, terminal foreland sedimentation was accompanied by the emplacement and deformation of 504-503 Ma granodiorites, further supporting the interpretation of a retro-arc foreland environment (fig. 7,10), and potentially indicating the collision of another arc/terrane (likely the Gorny Altai Terrane; Dobretsov et al., 2003; Buslov et al., 2013; Bold 2016b) along the western margin of the Ikh-Mongol arc.

 5.4 Coevolution of the Khuvsgul Group and Neoproterozoic-Cambrian strata of the Zavkhan Terrane